apollo-lang/apollo/doc/reference.md

 Paradigm
 --------

-Apollo is a functional programming language, and thus incorporates the following patterns.
+Apollo is a purely functional programming language, and thus incorporates the following patterns.

 ### First-class functions

 Functions are first-class citizens in Apollo.
 This means that functions can be:
- * passed as function parameters
+ * Passed as function parameters
- * returned as values by other functions
+ * Returned as values by other functions

 ### Immutable data

-Apollo variables are not like C variables, which can be manipulated and be changed during the execution of a program.
-A value can be bound to a type and a variable only once.
-This allows programs to be more safe and easy to reason about.
-The return value of a function for a given input will always be the same, since there are is data mutation, or side effects.
+Apollo does not have variables.
+In other words, once an identifier is bound to a type and a value, this cannot be changed.
+As a result, Apollo programs are easy to reason about and their outputs are deterministic.

 Lexical Elements
 ----------------